aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/fargate-cluster-provider.md

 | name                  | The name for the cluster.
 | fargateProfiles       | A map of Fargate profiles to use with the cluster.
 | vpcSubnets            | The subnets for the cluster.
+| tags                  | Tags to propagate to Cluster.
 | privateCluster        | Public cluster, you will need to provide a list of subnets.
-There should be public and private subnets for EKS cluster to work.
+There should be public and private subnets
+for EKS cluster to work.
 For more information see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html)

 You can find more details on the supported configuration options in the API documentation for the [FargateClusterProviderProps](../api/interfaces/FargateClusterProviderProps.html).